Modeling and Evaluating Trust Dynamics in Multi-Human Multi-Robot Task Allocation

 \subsection{Trust Models}

-We employed different trust models for our experiment, including the no-trust baseline model, Monir \textit{et al.} \cite{rabby2020modeling}, Xu and Dudek Model \cite{xu2015optimo}, Guo and Yang Model \cite{guo2021modeling}, and the Expectation Confirmation Model (ECM), which we contribute in through this research.
+We consider different trust models including the no-trust baseline model, Monir et al. \cite{rabby2020modeling}, the Xu and Dudek Model \cite{xu2015optimo}, the Guo and Yang Model \cite{guo2021modeling}), the Ali et al. Model \cite{ali2022heterogeneous}, the Guo et al. Model \cite{guo2023tip}, and our Expectation Confirmation Trust model (ECT), which we contribute through this research.
 Overall, our objective was to examine the impact of the different trust models on task allocation in the context of MH-MR. We briefly describe each model below.